MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/pos-camerabarcode-get-started.md

 If you do not expect the list of devices to change over the lifespan of your application you can enumerate a snapshot just once with [DeviceInformation.FindAllAsync](/uwp/api/windows.devices.enumeration.deviceinformation.findallasync), but if you believe that the list of barcode scanners could change over the lifespan of your application you should use a [DeviceWatcher](/uwp/api/windows.devices.enumeration.devicewatcher) instead.

 > [!Important]
-> Each PointOfService object (such as <xref:Windows.Devices.PointOfService.BarcodeScanner>, <xref:Windows.Devices.PointOfService.MagneticStripeReader>, <xref:Windows.Devices.PointOfService.PosPrinter>, and so on) supports a GetDefaultAsync method to enumerate the PointOfService devices.
-However, this simply returns the first device found in the class, which can change from session to session.
+> Using GetDefaultAsync to enumerate PointOfService devices can result in inconsistent behavior as it simply returns the first device found in the class and this can change from session to session.

-### Option A: Enumerate a snapshot of barcode scanners
+### **Option A: Enumerate a snapshot of barcode scanners**

-This example shows how to enumerate the currently detected barcode scanners using <xref:Windows.Devices.Enumeration.DeviceInformation.FindAllAsync?displayProperty=nameWithType>.

 ```Csharp
 DeviceInformationCollection deviceCollection = await DeviceInformation.FindAllAsync(selector);